 - An inhaled foreign body.

-- It is common throughout childhood, except in the immediate neonatal period, when it relatively rare.
+- Wheezing in children is common throughout childhood, except in the immediate neonatal period, when it relatively rare.
 Approximately one in three children has at least one episode of wheeze before their third birthday.

 - Studies have reported a prevalence of wheeze, in preschool children, of between 25% and 38%.